azure-ad-b2c/samples/policies/terms-of-service/readme.md

 1. Add new TechnicalProfiles:
     1. **AAD-ReadTOS** - Reads the directory and puts the user's current TOS in the claim bag
     1. **SelfAsserted-RefreshTOS** - Prompts a screen to a user if TOS has changed during sign-in.
-    1. **VerfiyTOSConsentedTo** - Validates the TOS button was selected and provides an error mechanism if not selected
+    1. **VerfiyTOSConsentedTo** - Validates the TOS button is selected and provides an error mechanism if not selected
     1. **AAD-UserWriteProfileUsingObjectIdUpdateTOU** - Writes the current TOS version to the directory in Azure AD B2C.
-    1. **CheckTOSrequirement** - Verifies whether the company's TOS policy has changed by comparing the user's TOS attribute in the directory to what's been configured in the policy and returns a boolean.
+    1. **CheckTOSrequirement** - Verifies whether the company's TOS policy has changed.
+This is done by comparing the user's TOS attribute in the directory to the configured value within the policy then returns a boolean value.
 1. Add **UserJourney** TermsOfServiceSignUpOrSignIn
 1. Update "v16" to the *string* value of your TOS name.
 This can be any value.
 There are three locations within the XML file.